-Each week, students learn about New Orleans and the surrounding areas through educational day trips; exploring the French Quarter and Mardi Gras World, as well as the area’s wetlands.
+Each week, students learn about New Orleans and the surrounding areas through educational day trips including exploring the French Quarter and Mardi Gras World, as well as the area’s wetlands.
 Throughout the program, students learn about different academic fields including architecture, business, accounting, science, engineering, and American literature while developing and improving English academic skills.
 Additionally, students tackle project-based courses that will prepare them to be student-leaders on campus.

-Students who join this program move into their residence hall on Saturday, July 14th and begin the program on Monday, July 16th.
-For five weeks students are immersed in the culture of New Orleans and Tulane.
+Students who join this program move into their residence hall on Saturday, July 8th and begin the program on Monday, July 10th.
+For five weeks, students are immersed in the culture of New Orleans and Tulane.
 Through academic exploration students will gain improved communication skills and confidence in their ability to thrive in America and at Tulane.